DanFessler/react-dockable/README.md

 ![image](https://github.com/user-attachments/assets/2979b900-950d-4a2b-a6c3-a2206e2a7055)

-> ⚠️ Note, Panels and Windows can have defined sizes provided as Fr units.
+> 💡 Panels and Windows can have defined sizes provided as Fr units.
 See documentation for all props.

 ## Controlled Layouts